 During 2004, Kronos operated four TiO2 facilities in Europe (one in each of Leverkusen, Germany, Nordenham, Germany, Langerbrugge, Belgium and Fredrikstad, Norway).
 In North America, Kronos has a TiO2 facility in Varennes, Quebec and, through a manufacturing joint venture discussed below, a one-half interest in a TiO2 plant in Lake Charles, Louisiana.
 TiO2 is produced using the chloride process at the Leverkusen, Langerbrugge, Varennes and Lake Charles facilities, while TiO2 is produced using the sulfate process at the Nordenham, Leverkusen, Fredrikstad and Varennes facilities.
 Kronos operates an ilmenite mine in Norway pursuant to a governmental concession with an unlimited term, and Kronos also owns a TiO2 slurry facility in Louisiana and leases various corporate and administrative offices in the U.S. and various sales offices in the U.S. and Europe.
-Kronos' co-products are produced at its Norwegian, Belgian and German facilities, and its titanium chemicals are produced at its Belgian and Canadian facilities.
+Kronos' co-products are produced at its Belgian and Canadian facilities.